Amanitaa89/WGS-Salmonella-Eggs-Scripts/README.md

 # 🧬 WGS-Salmonella-Eggs-Scripts

-📌 This repository contains R scripts and resources used in the study:
+📌 This repository contains R scripts used in the study:

 **"Genomic Insights into the Prevalence and Genetic Diversity of *Salmonella* in Chicken Eggs in Saudi Arabia"**